-The department has issued Emergency Order 2-KS-1-22-20 to begin the late-run king salmon sport fishery in the Kenai River prohibiting the use of bait and retention of king salmon 34 inches or greater in length.
-This will likely result in an increase in the sport fishing effort and catch of naturally-produced king salmon in the Kasilof River.
-The department manages the Kasilof River king salmon sport fishery to achieve a sustainable escapement goal (SEG) of 700 -1,400 naturally-produced king salmon as monitored through a weir at a department facility located on Crooked Creek.
-From 2016 - 2018, naturally-produced king salmon have had a declining trend in escapement.
-The 2019 escapement of 1,444 fish was an improvement compared to recent years.
-Restrictions that prohibited the retention of naturally-produced fish and allowed only one unbaited, single-hook artificial lure were necessary to ensure the SEG for naturally-produced king salmon and to provide broodstock in 2018 and 2019.
+The department issued Emergency Order 2-KS-1-24-21 to begin the late-run king salmon sport fishery in the Kenai River prohibiting the use of bait.
+This will likely result in an increase in sport fishing effort and catch of naturally-produced king salmon in the Kasilof River.
+The department manages the Kasilof River king salmon sport fishery to achieve a sustainable escapement goal (SEG) of 700-1,400 naturally-produced king salmon as monitored through a weir at a department facility located on Crooked Creek.
+The 2019 escapement of 1,444 fish was an improvement compared to the previous three years and in 2020 the escapement goal was achieved with an escapement of 830 fish.
+Sport fishery restrictions were necessary in 2020 to ensure the SEG for naturally-produced king salmon was achieved and to meet broodstock goals.

-This emergency order to restrict the late-run king salmon sport fishery in the Kasilof River during 2020 is in part, a continuation of an incremental approach to maintain harvest opportunity while assuring the
+This emergency order to restrict the late-run king salmon sport fishery in the Kasilof River during 2021, is in part, a continuation of an incremental approach to maintain harvest opportunity while assuring the

 SEG of naturally-produced king salmon and stocking goals can be achieved as king salmon production throughout Cook Inlet has been low since 2009.
-This action will help to determine if standard regulations can be restored, sustain natural production and maintain harvest opportunity in the Kasilof River king salmon sport fishery as well as other Southcentral Alaska king salmon sport fisheries supplemented by Crooked Creek hatchery stock.
+This action will help to determine if standard regulations can be restored, sustain natural production, and maintain harvest opportunity in the Kasilof River king salmon sport fishery as well as other Southcentral Alaska king salmon sport fisheries supplemented by Crooked Creek hatchery stock.